qwerzl/AccelStepper/README.md

-This fork follows the [upstream version](http://www.airspayce.com/mikem/arduino/AccelStepper/).
-Files are slightly reorganized to follow Arduino library conventions to allow for inclusion into the Arduino IDE library manager.
+This fork changes `Multistepper` to make steppers move in the same speed.

 Please direct questions and discussion to http://groups.google.com/group/accelstepper